nielsbasjes/yauaa/src/main/docs/README.md

 |  **Agent**NameVersion                 | 'Chrome 53.0.2785.124' |
 |  **Agent**NameVersionMajor            | 'Chrome 53'            |

+You can find more information about what you can expect as output here: [the output to expect](README-Output.md)

 Try it!
 =======
 You can try it online with your own browser here: [https://try.yauaa.basjes.nl/](https://try.yauaa.basjes.nl/).

 **NOTES**

 1. This runs under a "Free quota" on Google AppEngine.
-If this quote is exceeded then it will simply become unavailable for that day.
+If this quota is exceeded then it will simply become unavailable for that day.
 2. After a while of inactivity the instance is terminated so the first page may take 15-30 seconds to load.
 3. If you really like this then run it on your local systems.
 It's much faster that way.